Engaging Employees & Maximizing Performance

 - Give them a voice.

 Robert’s expanded advice is available on the CREW Network website.
 In it she goes on to explain that employee engagement really is a daily activity, and all managers should be involved in the process.
 “Aligning an employee’s goals with the goals of your company ensures everyone is pushing in the same direction,” she says.
+Follow these six simple steps to keep an engaged team and your employee retention for businesses will increase.

 Executive Vice President Karen Roberts is responsible for Forrester Construction’s human resources, organizational development, workforce planning and corporate communications.
 With more than 25 years of business and talent management experience, Karen oversees multiple groups that support construction operations at Forrester leading a diverse team in the development and implementation of the company’s strategic plan.
 She is also responsible for internal and external communications, organizational alignment and team member engagement.